 10 Easy Ways to Stick to a Bedtime Routine

-Prioritizing a bedtime routine is one thing and sticking to it is another.
+Having a bedtime routine is one thing—sticking to it is a whole different story.

 Why are bedtime routines important?